-When a document has reached the PWG Standard status, documents can be written that are extensions to that standard.
+When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written that are extensions to that standard.
 Such extension documents start immediately at Working Draft status and then follow all rules above for progression to Candidate Standard and Standard.
+Note that the extension to a Candidate Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard.